Eleveres/simple_sockets/README.md

 # Simple sockets

-A simple C libaray to make the use of unix sockets easier and more understandable.
+A simple C library to make the use of unix sockets easier and more understandable.

 ## Getting Started